Theta-Limited/OpenAthena-Legacy-Python/README.md

 ![render of terrain around Rome](playground/render_cli_screenshot.png)

 # Military Uses
-Especially when employed with GPS-guided munitions (artillery, stuff dropped outta planes, whatever) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire incidents and risk to civilian lives.
+Especially when employed with smart munitions (artillery, aerial, etc.) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire incidents and risk to civilian lives.

 In addition, a passive optical-based approach to target identification does not trigger the active protection system(s) of targets, including armored vehicles.
 This can be highly beneficial depending on the usage environment.